denten-books/plain-text/2-device.md

 > understands nothing but words.
 He produces whatever he hears, without
 > understanding, like a parrot [@gillespie_primal_1978, 32].

 Without the box the child cannot create.
-Like the parrot of Descartes he mimics creation on the surface.
-Nothing in the mind of such an automaton corresponds to the surface phenomenon.
-The child speaks, without thinking---that is without the appropriate deep structure that should accompany proper poiesis.
+Like the parrot of Descartes it mimics creation on the surface.
+Nothing in the mind of an automaton corresponds to the outward appearance of thought.
+The child composes poetry without thinking---that is without the appropriate deep structure that should accompany proper poiesis.

 The philosopher John Searle would later pose a similar question in his famous Chinese Room thought experiment [@searle_minds_1980].
 Can a contraption be said to "speak" a language if inside it contains only a dictionary for looking up the correct answers to any given query?
 A man inside the room sorts the answers blindly.
 He does not understand the language, yet the contraption appears to respond properly.
 Is it enough to appear to understand, in other words, or should we say that understanding must involve some other mechanism, turned inward?
-Searle argued that his room, a kind of an automated chat robot, could not be properly said to speak a language in the way a fluent speaker can.
+Searle argued that his room, a kind of a robot for automated responses in a foreign language, could not be properly said to speak a language in the way a fluent speaker can.
 For Searle and other so-called "internalists," the external signs of whatever is meant by "speaking" and "understanding" must correspond to some appropriate internal mental states [@searle_minds_1980].
 Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line between the surface appearance of knowledge and an idea of deep, structural understanding opposed to mere functionalism.
 Reading should, these thinkers intuit, leave something behind.
-A text must be somehow "joined and united" with the body and to continue to produce meaning, independent of the original inscription.
-For the internalists, the inside and the outside should achieve a measure of accordance.
+A text must be somehow "joined and united" with the body.
+To count for understanding it must continue to produce meaning independent of the original inscription.
+For the internalists, the inscription and the mental state must achieve a measure of accordance.

 Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between writing and mental impression.
 At the conclusion of